CRBroughton/nix-starter-template/README.md

 Think of it like having a cheat sheet built into your terminal - you type short, easy-to-remember commands, and Just runs the full command for you.

-**Best part:** You can run `just` commands from anywhere!
-You don't need to be in your config folder - the commands will automatically work with your Nix configuration.

 ### Why Use It?

 **Without Just:**